railsadminteam/rails_admin/docs/railsadmin-dsl.md

     field :published do
       read_only true
       pretty_value do
         bindings[:object].published? ?
-'Yes, it's live!' : 'No, in the loop...' end
+"Yes, it's live!" : "No, in the loop..." end
     end
   end